lambdamikel/Busch-2090/README.md

 - r: running or entering / inspecting register via REG
 - I: keypad input from user requested

-Unlike the original Busch Microtronic, this version uses blinking digits to indicate cursor position.
+Unlike the original Busch 2090 Microtronic, this emulator uses blinking digits to indicate cursor position.
 The CCE key works a little bit differently, but editing should be comfortable enough.

 Typical operation sequences such as "HALT-NEXT-00-RUN" and "HALT-NEXT-00-F10-NEXT-510-NEXT-C00-NEXT etc."  will work as expected.
+Also, try to load a demo program: "HALT-PGM-7-RUN".

-Note that programs can also be storred in the Arduino sketch, see variables `MAX_PROGRAMS, programs[]` and `startAddresses[]`.
-First string in `programs[]` is PGM 7, second string is PGM 8, etc.
+Note that programs can be entered manually, using the keypad and function keys, or you can load a fixed program from the sketch Arduino program using the PGM button.
+See the `MAX_PROGRAMS, programs[]` and `startAddresses[]` in the sketch.
+The first string in `programs[]` is PGM 7, the second string is PGM 8, etc.

 ####Demo programs